-The Site Manager may identify a Contractor that is best implementing the Environmental Specifications and Environmental Method Statements and may make a periodic ward to, or acknowledge, that Contractor.
+The Site Director may identify a Contractor that is best implementing the Environmental Specifications and Environmental Method Statements and may periodically award or acknowledge, that Contractor.

-Spot fines shall be imposed by the Site Manager or his representative on the Contract if the Contractor is found to be infringing on this Specification.
+Spot fine shall be imposed by the Site Director or his representative on the Contractor if the Contractor is found to be infringing on this Specification.
 The Contractor shall be advised in writing of the nature of the infringement and the amount of the spot fine.

 The Contractor shall determine how to recover the fine from the relevant person and/or sub-contractor and/or supplier.
-The Contractor shall also take the necessary step (e.g. training) to prevent a recurrence of the infringement and shall advise the Site Manager accordingly.
+The Contractor shall also take the necessary steps (e.g. training) to prevent a recurrence of the infringement and shall advise the Site Director accordingly.